ahnopologetic/analyze-tracking/README.md

 - `-o, --output <output_file>`: Name of the output file (default: `tracking-schema.yaml`)
 - `-c, --customFunction <function_name>`: Specify a custom tracking function

-🔑&nbsp; **Important:** If you are using `generateDescription`, you must set the appropriate credentials for the provider you are using as an environment variable.
+🔑&nbsp; **Important:** If you are using `generateDescription`, you must set the appropriate credentials for the LLM provider you are using as an environment variable.
 OpenAI uses `OPENAI_API_KEY` and Google Vertex AI uses `GOOGLE_APPLICATION_CREDENTIALS`.

 <details>
   <summary>Note on Custom Functions 💡</summary>